conan-io/docs/tutorial/creating_packages/build_packages.rst

 * Building and running tests
 * Conditional patching of the source code
-* Select the build system you want to use conditionally
+* Selecting the build system you want to use conditionally

 Please, first clone the sources to recreate this project.
 You can find them in the `examples2 repository <https://github.com/conan-io/examples2>`_ on GitHub: